 The difficulty (and I can’t believe I’m writing this) is the experts, including CEOs, are sometimes reluctant to publish their advice.

 Often they claim not to have the time and occasionally they are shy in front of the camera.
 My solution is for you to be the expert.
-Start writing blogs, producing videos and host webinars to show your colleagues how easy it is.
+Start writing blogs, producing videos and hosting webinars to show your colleagues how easy it is.

 Content marketing is a huge subject and I cannot do it justice here, so please take a look at two of my articles; ‘5 tips: A practical guide to content marketing‘ and ‘Copy my content marketing strategy that delivers results‘.